Chart Color Schemes

 An assessment of population growth drivers in Jilliby - Yarramalong reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Jilliby - Yarramalong's population is approximately 3,569 as of August 2025.
-This figure represents an increase of 149 people since the 2021 Census, which reported a population of 3,420.
+Jilliby - Yarramalong's population was approximately 3,569 as of November 2025.
+This figure represents an increase of 149 people since the 2021 Census, which recorded a population of 3,420.
 The growth is inferred from the estimated resident population of 3,566 in June 2024 and seven additional validated addresses since the Census date.
 This results in a density ratio of 10.3 persons per square kilometer.
-Jilliby - Yarramalong's growth rate of 4.4% since the 2021 census exceeds both the SA4 region (3.1%) and the SA3 area, indicating it is a growth leader in the region.
-Overseas migration contributed approximately 47.2% to overall population gains during recent periods, although all factors including natural growth and interstate migration were positive contributors.
+Jilliby - Yarramalong's growth rate of 4.4% since the 2021 census exceeded both its SA4 region (3.1%) and SA3 area, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 47.2% to overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
-Growth rates by age group are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, Jilliby - Yarramalong is expected to grow by approximately 6.7% from its current population by 2041, adding around 242 persons over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts and the latest annual ERP population numbers, Jilliby - Yarramalong is expected to grow by approximately 242 persons to reach a total of 3,811 by 2041.
+This reflects an overall growth rate of 6.7% over the 17-year period.

 Frequently Asked Questions - Population